nvgaforov/blog/content/en/publication/41/index.md

 ---
-title: Научные ЯП
+title: Scientific Programming Languages
-subtitle: Научные ЯП
+subtitle: Scientific Programming Languages

 # Summary for listings and search engines

-summary: Научные ЯП
+summary: Scientific programming languages

 # Link this post with a project
 projects: []